tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_understand_curl.md

       </tr>
       <tr>
          <td markdown="span">`-X POST`</td>
          <td markdown="span">The HTTP method to use with the request (in this example, `POST`).
-If you use `-d` in the request, cURL automatically specifies a POST method.
+If you use `-d` in the request, curl automatically specifies a POST method.
 With GET requests, including the HTTP method is optional, because GET is the default method used.</td>
          <td markdown="span">`curl -X POST -d "resource-to-update" http://www.example.com`</td>
       </tr>
       <tr>